 Here at ShootDotEdit, not only do we care about providing our customers with the best in post production photography, we also like to share insights from photographers in the industry.
 Roberto Valenzuela is a great example of a photographer who is an expert in all things posing and lighting.
 In addition to his photography career, he is also an author and an educator.
 One of the greatest aspects of being a teacher is the opportunity to help individuals succeed and continuously improve.
 It can be so rewarding to watch them grow into their craft, especially when it is an area that you are passionate about too, such as photography.

 In our Posing Critique Webinar with Roberto, one of the goals was to help photographers learn posing techniques to enhance and improve their work.
-A numerous amount of photos were submitted for review, and in this 5-part blog series, Roberto will take a clinical look at some of the images submitted and provide tips and insights on how to improve them.
-Today’s is the first installment, and Roberto shares the importance of body language in your images – enjoy!
+Numerous amount of photos were submitted for review, and in this 5-part blog series, Roberto will take a clinical look at some of the images submitted and provide tips and insights on how to improve them.
+Today is the first installment, and Roberto shares the importance of body language in your images – enjoy!

-This week, I want to focus on an image submitted from Southern California Wedding Photographer, Nathan Shute:
+This week, I want to focus on an image submitted by Southern California Wedding Photographer, Nathan Shute:

 One of the aspects that makes this image stand out is the way the photographer chose to use lighting to his advantage.
 By using backlight, the couple is outlined in a soft, white glow, which gives a romantic feel to this image.
 Understanding where your light source is coming from and properly positioning your subjects is so important!